cleanflight/cleanflight/docs/Failsafe.md

 To configure if a failsafe intervention can be aborted (set to 1) or not (set to 0).
 Also see above.

-### `failsafe_use_altitude`

-To configure if failsafe uses altitude information to disarm above the ground.
-Set to 0 (default): failsafe does not use altitude info.
-Set to 1..800: failsafe disarms at 'failsafe_use_altitude' cm above groundlevel.

-NOTE:
-This setting only works when a barometer and/or a sonar sensor is present.

 Use standard RX usec values.
 See Rx documentation.

 ### `failsafe_min_usec`